- FoodSearcher Tool

 Commercial pear production is concentrated in the Northwest United States.
-Total U.S. production in 2014 was more than 1.6 billion pounds, down five percent from 2013 and was valued at $457.1 million - up six percent from the previous two years (NASS, 2015).
+Total U.S. production in 2021 was 698,060 tons which was up 7 percent from 2020.
+The 2021 production was valued at $373 million which was up 12 percent from the previous year (NASS, 2022).

 Pear has a very sweet flavor, but is not overbearing, making it a great fruit to incorporate into processed foods such as, canned pears, baby food, glazes, vinaigrettes, and fruit bars.
 A way to add value to fresh pears could be starting a U-pick operation.
 Many consumers are concerned about where their produce comes from; therefore U-pick operations have the ability to make consumers feel more secure and connected to their food.
 Some very important factors to consider regarding U-pick operations are making sure the site is convenient and appealing to customers.
 Often U-pick operations will supply a farm stand with already picked product for people who do not have the time, ability or want to pick their own product (University of Tennessee – Extension, 2014).